DaAlbrecht/parking-garage/documentation/latex-pdf/content/index.md

 - USER: The name of your database user
 - PASSWORD: The password for your database user
-- HOST: The name of your host name (for the local environment, it is localhost)
+- HOST: The name of your hostname (for the local environment, it is localhost)
 - PORT: The port where your database server is running (typically 5432 for PostgreSQL)
 - DATABASE: The name of the database
 - SCHEMA: The name of the schema inside the database